quixoticmonk/sync-tf-state-to-s3/README.md

-# Terraform Enterprise State Sync Workflow
+# Terraform Enterprise/Cloud State Sync Workflow

-This GitHub Actions workflow automatically synchronizes Terraform Enterprise (TFE) state files to an AWS S3 bucket.
+This GitHub Actions workflow automatically synchronizes HCP Terraform/Terraform Enterprise (TFE) state files to an AWS S3 bucket.
 It can run on a schedule or be triggered manually.
 This is in case your current workflow is VCS based.
 You could otherwise perform a `terraform state pull` and use the output to sync it to the backup path you desire.

 ## Features